-5. Floor Area Ratio - The gross floor area of all buildings on a site divided by the site area.
+4. Floor Area Ratio - The gross floor area of all buildings on a site divided by the site area.

-6. Intensive Commercial - Commercial uses which typically involve major repair services, extensive outdoor storage, or the display of heavy equipment, vehicles, or materials.
+5. Intensive Commercial - Commercial uses which typically involve major repair services, extensive outdoor storage, or the display of heavy equipment, vehicles, or materials.

-7. Light Industrial - A land use which primarily involves the assembly, packaging, cleaning, servicing, testing and repairing of materials, products, or equipment inside the principal structure, without the need for large accessory structures.
+6. Light Industrial - A land use which primarily involves the assembly, packaging, cleaning, servicing, testing and repairing of materials, products, or equipment inside the principal structure, without the need for large accessory structures.

-8. Heavy Industrial - A land use engaged in the mechanical or chemical transformation of materials or substances into new products, and which may involve significant air, water, noise, radiation, visual, odorous or other pollution, and which would have significant impacting on surrounding land uses.
+7. Heavy Industrial - A land use engaged in the mechanical or chemical transformation of materials or substances into new products, and which may involve significant air, water, noise, radiation, visual, odorous or other pollution, and which would have significant impacting on surrounding land uses.

-9. Primary Use - The predominant land use.
+8. Primary Use/Permitted Uses not subject to acreage thresholds - The predominant land use.

-10. Public Educational Facilities - Elementary schools, special educational facilities, middle schools, high schools and area vocational-technical schools of the Pinellas County School District.
+9. Public Educational Facilities - Elementary schools, special educational facilities, middle schools, high schools and area vocational-technical schools of the Pinellas County School District.

-11. Secondary Use - Secondary uses typically serve support functions to the primary land uses and are of secondary importance in terms of the area having zoning approval.
+10. Secondary Use/Permitted Uses subject to acreage thresholds - Secondary uses typically serve support functions to the primary land uses and are of secondary importance in terms of the area having zoning approval.

-12. Recreational Vehicle Park - A land use designed for temporary or transient living accommodations for recreational, camping, and travel related purposes.
+11. Recreational Vehicle Park - A land use designed for temporary or transient living accommodations for recreational, camping, and travel related purposes.

-13. Single Family Attached - A one-family dwelling on a single lot attached to two or more one family dwellings by common vertical walls.
+12. Single Family Attached - A one-family dwelling on a single lot attached to two or more one family dwellings by common vertical walls.

-14. Single Family Cluster - A form of development for single family detached dwellings whereby conventional lot areas are reduced to allow the concentration of units in specific areas in order to preserve open space.
+13. Single Family Cluster - A form of development for single family detached dwellings whereby conventional lot areas are reduced to allow the concentration of units in specific areas in order to preserve open space.

-15. Single Family Detached - A dwelling which is designed for and occupied by not more than one family and surrounded by open space or yards and which is not attached to any other dwelling by any means.
+14. Single Family Detached - A dwelling which is designed for and occupied by not more than one family and surrounded by open space or yards and which is not attached to any other dwelling by any means.

-16. Single Family Semidetached - A one-family dwelling attached to one other one family dwelling by a common vertical wall, and each dwelling located on a separate lot.
+15. Single Family Semidetached - A one-family dwelling attached to one other one family dwelling by a common vertical wall, and each dwelling located on a separate lot.

-17. Transient Accommodation Unit - An individual room, rooms or suite within a Transient Accommodation Use designed to be occupied as a single unit for temporary lodging or living quarters.
+16. Transient Accommodation Unit - An individual room, rooms or suite within a Transient Accommodation Use designed to be occupied as a single unit for temporary lodging or living quarters.

-18. Transient Accommodation Use - A facility containing one or more transient accommodation units, the occupancy of which occurs, or is offered or advertised as being available, for a term of less than one 91) month, more than three (3) times in any consecutive twelve (12) month period.
+17. Transient Accommodation Use - A facility containing one or more transient accommodation units, the occupancy of which occurs, or is offered or advertised as being available, for a term of less than one 91) month, more than three (3) times in any consecutive twelve (12) month period.
 In determining whether a property is used as a transient accommodation use, such determination shall be made without regard to the form of ownership of the property or unit, or whether the occupant ahs a direct or an indirect ownership interest in the property or unit; and without regard to whether the right of occupancy arises from a rental agreement, other agreement, or the payment of consideration.